 A federal or state drug conviction (but not a local or municipal conviction) can disqualify a student for FSA funds.
-The student self-certifies (FAFSA question) in applying for aid that he or she is eligible.
+The student self-certifies in applying for aid that he is eligible; you’re not required to confirm this unless you have conflicting information.

-Convictions only count against a student for aid eligibility purposes if they were for an offense that occurred during a period of enrollment for which the student was receiving federal student aid—they do not count if the offense was not during such a period, unless the student was denied federal benefits for drug trafficking by a federal or state judge (see drug abuse hold sidebar).
-Also, a conviction that was reversed, set aside, or removed from the student’s record does not count, nor does one received when he or she was a juvenile, unless he or she was tried as an adult.
+Convictions only count against a student for aid eligibility purposes (FAFSA question 23c) if they were for an offense that occurred during a period of enrollment for which the student was receiving federal student aid—they do not count if the offense was not during such a period, unless the student was denied federal benefits for drug trafficking by a federal or state judge.
+Also, a conviction that was reversed, set aside, or removed from the student’s record does not count, nor does one received when she was a juvenile, unless she was tried as an adult.

 |Possession of illegal drugs||Sale of illegal drugs|